realworldocaml/book/en/concurrent-programming-with-async.md

 ignoring exn
 ```

-The above examples are artificial and incomplete.
-In practice, most
-of the time you should avoid direct use of monitors and instead use
+In practice, you should rarely use monitors directly, instead using
-some of the primitives like `Monitor.try_with` and `Monitor.protect`
-that are built on top of monitors, as is the built-in error handling
+functions like `try_with` and `Monitor.protect` that are built on top
-for functions like `Tcp.Server.create`.
-In the latter case, an
-exception when reading or writing to the open network connection or
-one thrown by the client-handling code will cause the connection to be
-closed.
-In other cases, one might want to automatically retry a
-failed computation.
+of monitors.
+One example of a library that uses monitors directly is
+`Tcp.Server.create`, which tracks both exceptions thrown by the logic
+that handles the network connection and by the callback for responding
+to an individual request, in either case responding to an exception by
+closing the connection.
 It is for building this kind of custom error
-handling that monitors can be helpful.
+handling that monitors can be helpful.n

 ### Example: Handling exceptions with DuckDuckGo

-Let's consider error handling for the definition search code that we
-wrote earlier in the chapter.
-In particular, lets catch errors so
-that we'll report any queries that fail, but the failure of one query
-won't interfere with a different one.
+Let's now go back and improve the exception handling of our DuckDuckGo
+client.
+In particular, we'll change it so that any individual queries
+that fail are reported as such, without preventing other queries from
+succeeding.

 The search code as it is fails rarely, so let's make make a change
-that can cause it to fail more predictably, by making the server we
+that can cause it to fail more predictably, by making it possible to
-connecto to configurable.
-Then, we'll handle the errors that occur
+distribute the requests over multiple servers.
+Then, we'll handle the
-when you specify the wrong host.

-We make the choice of server configurable by changing `query_uri` to
+errors that occur when one of those servers is mis-specified.

-take an argument specifying the server to connect to:
+First we'll need to change `query_uri` to take an argument specifying
+the server to connect to, as follows.

 ```ocaml
 (* Generate a DuckDuckGo search URI from a query string *)